BaldwinMichelson/mood-log/README.md

 Because the original project description is brief, this README focuses on practical setup and usage guidance without assuming a specific framework or runtime.

 ## Features

+- Project structure for a mood logging application
+- Clear repository identity and source location
+- Space to add mood entry creation, editing, and review workflows
+- Suitable for local development and future documentation updates
+- Easy to extend as the project grows